 Our goal is to address core issues, using evidence-based best practices to help our clients set a course toward a future filled with hope.
 If you have any questions about our residential program, please don't hesitate to contact us.

 “Being a residential client at HopeWay was one of the best investments I've ever made.
 From day one you are treated as an individual, on a holistic and therapeutic level that is unmatched.
 Amenities like private rooms, bathrooms, nicely furnished common areas and an excellent cafeteria made my HopeWay stay more than comfortable.
 HopeWay was, in the end, an investment in myself.” - Matt

 Our experienced team uses a holistic, personalized approach to create a recovery plan for each client.
-The plan will provide the tools needed to help clients make a successful transition to the next stage of recovery.
+The treatment plan will provide the tools needed to help clients make a successful transition to the next stage of mental health wellness.
 HopeWay supports our clients with the right length of treatment and services to ensure success as they gradually return to independent living.

 Our live-in community provides 36 private bedrooms, designed with safety as the highest priority.
 Our campus, although centrally located, is quiet throughout our grounds.

 Young adults have the highest prevalence of serious mental illness(Substance Abuse and Mental Health Services Administration)

 "It's very gratifying and reinforces my wellness to be able to talk to people who are going through something similar.
 The entire place is really welcoming and calming, I remember coming to visit before opening day and thinking 'wow, this feels like I actually want to spend time here.'"